 The flight examiner/instructor is not required to follow the exact order in which the tasks appear.
 The flight examiner/instructor may change the sequence or combine tasks with similar objectives to save time.
+However, the objectives of all tasks must be demonstrated and evaluated at some time during the flight.
 Flight examiners/instructors will develop a plan of action that includes the order and combination of tasks to be demonstrated by the candidate in a manner that will result in an efficient and valid test.

 Flight examiners and instructors will place special emphasis on areas of operation that are most critical to flight safety.
-Among these areas are correct helicopter control within the manufacturer's limitations, fuel management, sound judgement in decision making, emergency procedures, spatial orientation and situational awareness, collision avoidance, wake turbulence avoidance, and use of checklists where appropriate.
+Among these areas are correct helicopter control, sound judgement in decision making, emergency procedures, spatial orientation and situational awareness, collision avoidance, wake turbulence avoidance and use of checklists where appropriate.
 Although these areas may not be shown under each task, they are essential to flight safety and will receive careful evaluation throughout the flight.
 If these areas are shown in the objective, additional emphasis will be placed on them.

-Use of distractions during flight tests
+Use of distractions during flight